Shantang3/ACE-CPT-Notes/Personal Notes/0Chr9-10: Muscular Training.md

 - Quadriceps dominance: more pressure into the knees, placing greater loads on ACL.

 - Glute dominance: preferred method of squatting, also helps activate hamstrings.

+The biggest issue people face is not enough ankle dorsiflexion.

 ![IMG_1092](https://github.com/Shantang3/ACE-CPT-Notes/assets/25567822/c6dc48a7-f150-4ac8-9eff-48824af50958)